gatling/frontline-cloud-doc/content/reference/admin/api_tokens/index.md

 There are three permissions available for an API Token:

 - The Start permission, allowing to start simulations
-- The Read permission, allowing to read all the data from runs (typically useful in Grafana)
+- The Read permission, allowing to read all the data from runs
 - The Artifacts permission, allowing to upload artifacts
 - The All permission, combining all three of the previous permissions